 One of the most revolutionary technologies designed to track aquatic species is acoustic telemetry.
-This method of tracking allows Smithsonian scientists to investigate organisms that couldn’t be studied easily before because satellite and other tracking technologies don’t work under water.
+This method of tracking allows scientists to monitor the movement of organisms beneath the water surface.LEARN MORE

-Movement studies have been revolutionized for terrestrial organisms with advances in Global Positioning System (GPS) and satellite technology.
-Most land-based organisms studied by the Smithsonian, from reticulated giraffes to scimitar-horned oryx, are tracked using GPS technology.
+Global Positioning System (GPS) technologies have revolutionized terrestrial movement studies.
+Most land-based organisms studied by the Smithsonian, from reticulated giraffe to scimitar-horned oryx, are tracked using GPS technology.

 Sign up to receive updates on our projects or send us an email